-How to Clean Dog Eye Boogers — Advice From a Veterinarian
+How To Clean Dog Eye Boogers — Advice From A Veterinarian

 A lot of dogs get excessive eye discharge — affectionately referred to as eye boogers — for a variety of reasons.
 If you just got a breed like a poodle or terrier that is prone to getting eye gunk, tear stains, and eye boogers, you'll need to know how to keep up with cleaning your dog's face.
 Or if your dog suddenly has eye discharge in one or both eyes, part of what your veterinarian will have you do is keep the eye area clean.
 Read on to find out what causes eye discharge and how to keep your pup's eye area clean.